Skip to main content

 • Wallet configuration how to connect a wallet to the L1 mainnet and testnet

-• WBT how the WBT token was obtained, withdrawn, and used as gas on L1
+• WBT how WBT is obtained, withdrawn, and used as gas on the L1

 • Smart contracts L1 deployment, verification, and proxy verification workflows